 Initial public offering-On August 5, 2014, the Company consummated its initial public offering ("IPO") and issued and sold 10,465,000 shares of its common stock at a public offering price of \$14.00 per share, less the underwriters' discount.
-The Company received net proceeds of approximately \$132.5 million after deducting underwriters' discounts and commissions of approximately \$10.3 million and other offering expenses payable by the Company of approximately \$3.7 million, of which approximately \$1.4 million of the other offering expenses had been paid as of July 31, 2014.
+The Company received net proceeds of approximately \$132.6 million after deducting underwriters' discounts and commissions of approximately \$10.2 million and other offering expenses payable by the Company of approximately \$3.7 million.
 The underwriting discounts and commissions and other offering expenses were recorded as an offset against the IPO proceeds in additional paid-in capital upon the closing of the IPO on August 5, 2014.
-The net proceeds and other impacts of the IPO described herein are not reflected in the condensed consolidated financial statements as of July 31, 2014, as the Company consummated its IPO and received the proceeds subsequent to the end of the second fiscal quarter of 2015.